-As a Mechanical Services Balancing Technician you will be responsible for the balancing of mechanical services air and water systems in all buildings in Antarctica.
+As the Mechanical Services Balancing Technician you will be responsible for the balancing of mechanical services air and water systems in all buildings at Casey station.
 You will also assist other trades as required.

-Technicians can be employed in either summer or winter jobs; shorter winter opportunities may also arise.
+Technicians can be employed in either a summer or winter job and shorter winter opportunities may also arise.

 - A generous employer superannuation contribution of up to 15.4% will be paid in addition to salary and allowances.

 - You will accrue recreation leave at the equivalent of 20 days per annum pro rata.
 Please note that recreation leave is not available in Antarctica, but will be paid out on return to Australia.

 For general enquiries, please use our contact form to speak to the Recruitment team.

 For job specific (technical or trade related) enquiries, or to discuss the role in more detail, please contact the technical supervisor Tim Price on (03) 6232 3236.

 You must be an Australian citizen, Australian resident with work rights in Australia, or a New Zealand citizen.
 Please note: Jobs requiring a security clearance are only open to Australian citizens.
 Applications from persons who are not Australian citizens will usually only be considered where there are no suitable Australian applicants.

 To apply for this role you must have the skills and licences listed below: